Ruivalim/bmx-stack/README.md

 - **🛠️ REST Route Generator**: Automate the creation of models, controllers, and routes for REST APIs with built-in validation.
 - **📄 Static Route Generator**: Quickly scaffold HTML pages and serve them with Express.
+- **🖼️ Handlebars Support**: Dynamically render HTML templates using Handlebars for robust server-side rendering.
 - **🚀 Fast Runtime**: Powered by Bun for unparalleled speed and performance.
 - **💾 MongoDB Integration**: Effortless database connectivity and schema management with Mongoose.
 - **📜 TypeScript Support**: Type-safe development for smoother rides.
-- **📦 Docker Support**: Easily containerize your application with the provided Dockerfile and Docker Compose setup.
+- **📦 Docker Support**: Easily containerize your application using the provided Dockerfile and Docker Compose setup.
+- **📈 Production Optimization**: Build highly optimized production-ready Docker images.

 ---